Organisation of Budapest's public transportation

 Express services are marked by an added "E" after the basic route number, for example the bus line 240E is an express working of bus line 240, having fewer stops then the basic service.

-Tram supplementation services are marked with an added "V" behind the number (i.e. "19V").
-Their destination signs should also be yellow instead of white, but on one hand they often forget about this tradition, on the other hand dot-matrix displays cannot render yellow backgrounds behind route numbers, so mainly you should be looking out for that letter "V"!
+Tram supplementation services are marked with an added "V" behind the number (i.e. 19" or 101V, 201V when there are more such services on different parts of a route).
+Their destination signs should also be yellow instead of white, but on one hand they often forget about this tradition, on the other hand dot-matrix displays cannot render yellow backgrounds, so mainly you should be looking out for that letter "V"!

-Route designations with a number and a letter, e.g. 37A, 87A are insection services: mainly short and/or slightly altered and/or peak-hour workings of the original route.
+Route designations with a number and a letter, e.g. 37A, 8A are insection/off-peak services: mainly short and/or slightly altered and/or limited workings of the original route.

-VOLÁNBUSZ bus services have only started to become numbers recently, in the regime between 300 and 899.
+VOLÁNBUSZ bus services have numbers in the regime between 300 and 899.

 M1 or Yellow